 CM Bergan questions Ward 5's population and Kadee clarifies that number is the target deviation.
 CM Bergan then expresses concern that there are too many residents in Ward 5, not leaving room for the anticipated potential growth.
-Scott Irvin acknowledges CM Bergan's concern but also wants to conform with the guidelines of moving as little citizens as possible.
+Scott Irvin acknowledges CM Bergan's concern.
+Scott Irvin states that the more people we move it backfires on the criteria, but it doesn't mean that it's not important to do so.
 Kadee clarifies that COD's are counted all the way up to March 31st.
-The Commission as a whole expresses their appreciation of the feedback from CM Bergan but would like to stick as close as possible to the given criteria.
+The Commission as a whole expresses their appreciation of the feedback from CM Bergan but acknowledges that scenario 1 would impact more residents than scenario 2.